codefuse-ai/MFTCoder/mftcoder_accelerate/README.md

 - **target_modules**: List of target modules in lora, we have default values if None

-- **quantization**: Whether to use quantization."4bit" or "8bit", or null.
-For QLoRA, it is recommended to use 4-bit quantization.
+- **quantization**: "4bit" for QLoRA/ null for LoRA and Full-params training.

 - **pretrained_model_path**: Local/Shared disk path or model name on HuggingFace for the pre-trained model.

-- **weighted_loss_mode**: Loss weighting method for multitask training. "case3" is recommended at present.
+- **weighted_loss_mode**: Loss weighting method for multitask training. "case3" is recommended at present, "self-paced" is supported but need tuning of hyper-parameters.

 - **padding_mode**: The way tokenized data is set. "padding" means padding for each sample to seq_length, "pack" means putting samples into seq_length as many as possible.